It’s not easy to know how exactly you want to get started when it comes to Facebook Ad design.

 (AKA display your ad only to an audience of potential customers).

-Every time you’re creating a new campaign, take the time to come up with at least 4 different Facebook Ad Designs and then test each one.
+Every time you’re creating a new campaign, take the time to come up with at least 4 different Facebook Ad Designs and then split test.
 For example, you might test two different images with two different copy texts (2 images x 2 texts = 4 variations).

 As you might have guessed, here at AdEspresso, we love illustrations.
 Every post has a unique design and we use them for advertising as well, but we have discovered that that strategy was somewhat off.
-While illustrations perform pretty well and are great branding, an ad with a picture of a person performs far better:
+While illustrations perform pretty well and are great branding, an ad with a picture of a person performs far better when it comes to driving certain actions like downloads:

 So, remember: test everything, even the craziest ideas.
 Then mix it up to keep things fresh: vary both copy text and images to reduce Ad Fatigue and steer clear of high ad Frequency, which can decrease ad effectiveness.